An Elephant Sitting Still: Plot

-At evening, Wei buys tickets at the train station.
-He meets Wang, who decided to take his granddaughter to see the same elephant show, and Huang, who decides to leave the city.
-Huang reveals that the tickets were canceled so they take a bus to Shenyang en route to Manzhouli.
-They exit the bus near Manzhouli at dark.
-As Wei kicks a shuttlecock with others, an elephant roar is heard.
+Wei meets Wang at the train station, who decides to take his granddaughter to see the elephant, and Huang, who also wants to leave.
+Huang discovers that their tickets have been canceled and they take a bus instead.

+In the dark, they exit a bus near Manzhouli and kick a shuttlecock by the side of the road.
+The roar of an elephant is heard.